 Nintendo Switch Lite: design

-The major difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
-Therefore, the Switch Lite is much more compact, and lighter, than its predecessor.
+The main difference between the Nintendo Switch Lite and the original Nintendo Switch is that the Switch Lite is solely a handheld device.
+Therefore, the Switch Lite is much more compact and lighter than its predecessor.
+That comparison also applies to the Nintendo Switch OLED, which is slightly larger than the original Switch.

 The Switch Lite measures 91.1mm x 208mm x 13.9mm and weighs 275g, compared to the 102mm x 239mm x 13.9mm dimensions and 297g weight of the original Switch.
-This means the device comes with a smaller LCD touch screen too, measuring just 5.5 inches but still providing 1280 x 720 pixels.
+This means the device comes with a smaller LCD touch screen, measuring just 5.5 inches but still providing 1280 x 720 pixels.

-In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the same resolution – so you're not losing anything in terms of picture quality.
+In other words, it's a smaller screen than the original Switch's 6.2 inches, but with the exact resolution – so you're not losing anything regarding picture quality.
 In fact, this gives the Switch Lite a pixel density of 267 pixels per inch (ppi), a bit sharper than the original Switch's 236 ppi.

-However, the trade-off is that it can sometimes be difficult to read small in-game writing on the smaller screen.
-We found ourselves having to hold the console closer to our face to read some text.
-It's a small issue, but slightly odd for onlookers on a morning commute.
+However, the trade-off is that it can sometimes be difficult to read small in-game writing on a smaller screen.
+We had to hold the console closer to our faces to read some text.
+It's a minor issue but slightly odd for onlookers on a morning commute.

-But where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
-Due to its smaller size, it's more portable and convenient to use on-the-go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.
+Where the Switch Lite truly shines is that it feels more comfortable as a handheld device.
+Due to its smaller size, it's more portable and convenient to use on the go than the original Switch: you need less elbow room, and it could probably fit in quite a large pocket.

 As someone with small hands, this writer is aware that the original Switch can be uncomfortable to use in handheld mode; while relatively compact, it's still large by handheld standards.
-By contrast, the Lite is considerably more portable, and fits snugly in your hands.
-However, it is still quite wide, and doesn't feel quite as comfortable as, say, the 3DS did.
+By contrast, the Lite is considerably more portable and fits snugly in your hands.
+However, it remains wide and doesn't feel quite as comfortable as the 3DS did.